yalue/onnxruntime_go_examples/README.md

 run, and that your inputs and outputs are correct.

-In short, this repository is intended to provide examples for using the `onnxruntime_go` wrapper in specific.
+In short, this repository is intended to provide examples for using the `onnxruntime_go` wrapper specifically.
 Users are expected to already understand `.onnx` files and how to use `onnxruntime` in general.